ckullo/ckullo/README.md

 # Hello There

-I am a hobbyist programmer from Indonesia, based in Jakarta
+I am a technology enthusiast from Indonesia, based in Jakarta

 # About Me
 ## How to reach me: